Sustainable School Leadership: Comparing Approaches to the Training, Supply and Retention of Senior School Leaders Across the UK

 - a review of international literature and practice on senior school leadership development

-- interviews with policy makers and leadership development experts from education and wider sectors
+- interviews with policy makers and leadership development experts from the UK and internationally

-- comparative analysis which allows us to refine our theoretical framework and address the research questions.
+- comparative analysis which allowed us to refine our theoretical framework and address the research questions.

 Previous research